kantarsifo/kantar-sifo-mobile-analytics-pod/README.md

 ```
 This will initate the TSMobileAnalytics and start the 'Sifo Internet' app.

-**CPID**: Your Kantar Sifo Analytics id
+**CPID** : Your Kantar Sifo Analytics id
-**APPURL**: Your app CFBundleURLSchemes, like 'twitter' or 'com.xxx.myapp'
+**APPURL** : Your app CFBundleURLSchemes, like 'twitter' or 'com.xxx.myapp'
-**KEYCHAINACCESSGROUP**: Your app id or a shared app id if you have several apps sharing keychain and your want to track the user between apps.
+**KEYCHAINACCESSGROUP** : Your app id or a shared app id if you have several apps sharing keychain and your want to track the user between apps

 In order to save the cookie from the 'Sifo Internet' app, this is needed in the AppDelegate:
 ``` SWIFT